rack-app/rack-app/README.md

 If you have an issue, I weekly check the issues tab, answer and reply, or implement a fix for it.

-Since the framework, the only dependency is the `rack` gem, I don't have to update the code base, because there are no integration problems.
+Since the framework's only dependency is the `rack` gem, I don't have to update the code base to often.

 Cheers and Happy Coding!